EMI-Group/evox/docs/source/guide/developer/4-transfer-from-matlab.md

     self.velocity = min(max(velocity, self.lb), self.ub);
 end
 ```
-In MATLAB, a primary function `init_pso()` initializes the algorithm, a separate function `step_pso()` performs each iteration step and a main function `example_pso()` orchestrates the loop.
+In MATLAB, function `init_pso()` initializes the algorithm, and a separate function `step_pso()` performs an iteration step and the main function `example_pso()` orchestrates the loop.

 ### EvoX
-In EvoX, we you construct the PSO algorithm in following way:
+In EvoX, you can construct the PSO algorithm in following way:

+First, it is recommended to import necessary modules and functions from EvoX and PyTorch.
 ```python
 import torch